OmarElshamyy/Building-a-Highly-Available-Scalable-Web-Application/README.md

 Perform a load test on the application to monitor scaling.

 Use Script-2 from the AWS Cloud9 Scripts file (cloud9-scripts.yml) to perform the load test.
 Recall that you used scripts from this file in previous tasks.

- Notes:

-Access the web application from the browser by using the load balancer URL.
-Use AWS Cloud9 to run the load testing scripts against the load balancer.
-Reference

-loadtest Tool Repository on GitHub

-Ending your session
-Reminder: This is a long-lived lab environment.
-Data is retained until you either use the allocated budget or the course end date is reached (whichever occurs first).

-To preserve your budget when you are finished for the day, or when you are finished actively working on the assignment for the time being, do the following:

-At the top of this page, choose  End Lab, and then choose Yes to confirm that you want to end the lab.

-A message panel indicates that the lab is terminating.

- Note: Choosing End lab in this lab environment will not delete the resource you have created.
-They will still be there the next time you choose Start lab (for example, on another day).

-To close the panel, choose Close in the upper-right corner.

-© 2023, Amazon Web Services, Inc. or its affiliates.
-All rights reserved.